aikopras/Servo-TCA/README.md

         void checkServo();                             // Must be called as often as possible from the main loop

-        void moveServoAlongCurve(uint8_t direction);   // Start moving along the path selected with initCurve
+        void moveServoAlongCurve(uint8_t direction);   // Start moving along the path selected with initCurve bool movementCompleted = true;                 // Flag to indicate servo is not moving

+        void initCurveFromEEPROM (                     // use a predefined curve from EEPROM uint8_t indexCurve,                          // 0..3
+          uint8_t timeStretch,                         // 1..255
-        void initCurveFromEEPROM(                      // use a predefined curve from EEPROM int adresEeprom,                             // The starting address in EEPRROM of this curve uint8_t timeStretch);                        // 1..255
+          int adresEeprom);                            // The starting address in EEPRROM of this curve

         void initCurveFromPROGMEM(                     // use a predefined curve from PROGMEM uint8_t indexCurve,                          // See curves.cpp for possible curves uint8_t timeStretch);                        // 1..255

-        void initPulse(                                // What to do with the servo puls signal in idle state? idlePulseDefault_t idleDefault,              // low, high or continuous uint8_t pulseBeforeMoving,                   // 0.255.
-Steps are in 20 ms uint8_t pulseAfterMoving);                   // 0.255.
+        void initPulse(                                // What to do with the servo puls signal in idle state? uint8_t idleOutput,                          // 0 is low (0V), everything else is high (3,3 or 5V) uint8_t pulseBeforeMoving,                   // 0.255.
+Steps are in 20 ms uint8_t pulseAfterMoving,                    // 0.255.
 Steps are in 20 ms
+          uint16_t initialPulseWidth);                 // Pulse width in ms for after startup

         void initPower(                                // What to do with the servo power signal in idle state? boolean idlePowerIsOff,                      // should power be switch off while idle?